sausheong/polyglot/README.md

+# NOTE: The README is completely out of date pending the switch from RabbitMQ to ZMQ

 # Polyglot

 _Polyglot is experimental software and is a prototype implementation of an idea at the moment.
 Please use with caution and at your own risk!_